Iran: Historic Capitals

-Woman: yes, they are like friends to each other
+Woman: Yes, they are like friends to each other.
+They should be friends.

 Rick: I like that.
 So for Americans we are a very religious people but we make the government and the church apart you know?

-Woman: so that's the main problem.
-It's the main point of that distance between people and government.
+Woman: It's the main problem and it's the main point of that distance between people and government.

 Rick: So I can go like…Salaam?

-Rick: and all of you guys together.
-Are you ready?
-So we'll look into the camera and say 'salaam" and we'll say 'people to people'.
+Rick: And all of you guys together.
+So you can go here.
+OK, alright.
+Are we ready?
+So we'll look into the camera and we'll say "salaam" and we'll say "people to people".